Pen-y-Fan/gofpatterns/README.md

 Each module has a separated namespace within the App folder.
 Each course project (design pattern) is tested using PHPUnit.

-The website's core course material has note been copied, only an explanation of the project, which is a mark down file in the same module as the course project.
+The website's core course material has not been copied, only an explanation of the project, which is a mark down file in the same module as the course project.

 ## Installation